The Crabb Family: Awards and honors

-The band has been presented the "Favorite Band of the Year" award by the Singing News readers in 1999, 2001, and 2003.
-The group has also won numerous SGN Music Awards (presented by SoGospelNews.com) including Song of the Year, Mixed Group of the Year and Album of the Year over the years.
+The Crabb Family received the "Favorite Band of the Year" award as voted by the Singing News readers in 1999, 2001, and 2003.
+The group has won numerous SGN Music Awards (presented by SoGospelNews.com) including Song of the Year, Mixed Group of the Year, and Album of the Year.

 Jason Crabb was the recipient of the "Favorite Young Artist" award at the 2000 Singing News Fan Awards and "Male Vocalist of the Year" at the 2004 Harmony Honors and SGN Music Awards.
-Meanwhile, sister Kelly Bowling garnered a "Female Vocalist of the Year" in the 2005 SGN Music Awards.
+Meanwhile, sister Kelly Bowling won "Female Vocalist of the Year" at the 2005 SGN Music Awards.
 Justin Ellis, the group's pianist, was awarded Musician of the Year in the 2007 SGN Music Awards.

-The Crabb Family has been nominated for 22 GMA Dove Awards, winning 11.
-They have also received three NARAS Grammy Award nominations.
+The Crabb Family has been nominated for 22 Dove Awards and won 11.
+They have received three Grammy Award nominations.